j-schilling/j-schilling/README.md

 # Hey 👋, I'm Janosch

 I am a product manager based in Berlin that is currently learning "Full Stack Web Development" in a bootcamp.
 Reach out to me, if you're in need of an experienced product person fluent in agile product management and leadership.
+As for my attitude I'll go with Ted Lasso:

 ![ted lasso](https://media.tenor.com/mMcz7muunSkAAAAC/ted-lasso-tedlassogifs.gif)